hbroek/reken/documentation/developer-guide/chapter-4.md

   <input data-value="fahrenheit" type="number"></input>
 </label>
 <label>Celcius:
-  <output data-text="${celcius}"></output>
+  <output data-text="${celsius}"></output>
 </label>
 ```
 In this example the user can enter a value in the Fahrenheit `input` control, resulting in an updated `fahrenheit` variable.
-The input control change triggers a model update, which recalculates the `celcius` variable.
-The updated `celcius` value updates the output control Element's textContent via the `data-text` attribute.
+The input control change triggers a model update, which recalculates the `celsius` variable.
+The updated `celsius` value updates the output control Element's textContent via the `data-text` attribute.

 ## 4.16 data-route